vincentntang/freshpoint/README.md

 Freshpoint takes an opinionated approach on how to organize those custom styles.
 It includes utilities that are most commonly used for making any responsive fullpage applications and nothing more.

-Works alongside with frameworks like React, Vue, Angular, etc. Examples in the docs
+Works alongside with frameworks like React, Vue, Angular, etc. Just copy the `src/sass` directory into your project

 Core Features: